sa2c/python-oop-novice/_episodes/01-introduction.md

 > ## Let's find some types
 >
-> Can you find anything that you can store in a variable which does not have a `type`?
-What is the type of the number `1`, or the string `"hello"?
-Does the type change if they are passed directly to `type`, or if they are stored in a variable?
+> Can you find anything that you can store in a variable which
+> does not have a `type`?
+What is the type of the number `1`,
+> or the string `"hello"?
-> {: .language-python}
+>
+> Does the type change if they are passed directly to `type`,
+> or if they are stored in a variable?
 >
 >> ## Solution
 >>